The Passion of Saint Tibulus

 "The Passion of Saint Tibulus" is the third episode of the first series of the Channel 4 sitcom Father Ted.
 Originally airing in 1995, the episode was rebroadcast on BBC2 in 2008 in tribute to Geoffrey Perkins.

+Jon Kenny, who played Michael Cocheese, later said that the protest scenes were influenced by a priest he had known when he was a boy.

 Synopsis

 Ted hosts Cuba's Father Hernandez at the Craggy Island Parochial House who, seeing Mrs Doyle, confesses he sometimes finds a life of celibacy difficult, and Ted mentions Bishop Brennan, who is rumoured to have a son who lives in America.

-Bishop Brennan, after phoning Craggy Island Fathers to say he is coming over, arrives the next day and orders Ted and Dougal to protest against the showing of The Passion of Saint Tibulus at the Craggy Island theatre: the film, condemned as blasphemous, is banned by His Holiness from playing nearly anywhere else, but it is being shown on Craggy Island due to an odd loophole.
+Bishop Brennan, after phoning Craggy Island Fathers to say he is coming over, arrives the next day and orders Ted and Dougal to protest against the showing of The Passion of Saint Tibulus at the Craggy Island theatre: the film, condemned as blasphemous, is banned by His Holiness from playing everywhere in the entire world, but it is being shown on Craggy Island due to an odd loophole.
 Brennan wants the Fathers to show the Catholic Church has made a stand on it; he considers this matter of utmost importance as he had to be recalled from his holiday in California.

 Ted and Dougal go to the cinema to find only a couple of people there, one of whom swiftly leaves after being told by Michael, the manager that the film is subtitled; she prefers dubs instead.
 The priests make a gentlemen's agreement with Michael to watch the film once and then peacefully protest at it so that Michael can throw them out, making it look like a fuss.
 They return to the parochial house for the night and discuss the film, agreeing it was difficult to understand and sexually explicit.

 The next morning, Bishop Brennan returns to the parochial house, forcefully crashing through the front door.
-He forces Ted and Dougal to start early that day on their protest, although the cinema wasn't yet open.
-They half-heartedly stand around the cinema, waving placards and proclaiming "Down with this sort of thing" (Ted) and "Careful now" (Dougal).
-Ted instructs Dougal to buy handcuffs so they can chain themselves to the railings outside the cinema, hoping that will increase attention.
-However, they find their protests have the opposite effect: people are drawn in to see the film.
+He forces Ted and Dougal to start their protest early that day, despite the cinema not yet being open.
+They half-heartedly stand outside the cinema, waving placards and proclaiming, "Down with this sort of thing" (Ted) and "Careful now" (Dougal).
+Ted instructs Dougal to buy handcuffs so they can chain themselves to the railings outside the cinema, hoping it will increase attention.
+However, they find their protests have the opposite effect and people are drawn in to see the film.